 The American Academy of Pediatrics (AAP) has its safe sleep guidelines and they recommend that blankets of any type and specially weighted blankets should be avoided around babies up to the age of 2 when they are sleeping.

 Using blankets for newborns can increase the risk of SIDS (Sudden Infant Death Syndrome).
 To reduce the chance of SIDS happening, the AAP recommends the use of sleeping sacks rather than blankets.
 We will discuss more this topic throughout the text.

 Studies from AAP also have shown that weighted blankets didn’t improve the ability to sleep longer, fall asleep better or wake up at night less often for children diagnosed with autism, during the research.
 This result raises the fact that this practice of using blankets to increase the sleep quality of babies isn’t effective and it can be dangerous for children.

 Now, granted this research was done on children with autism between 5 and 16 years old.
-But the data and the evidence the AAP presented in the study was enough to convince me.
+But the data and the evidence the AAP presented in the study were enough to convince me.

 These are important studies that should reach everyone that have babies because a lot of parents want to buy weighted blankets thinking that they will perform a good improvement for their children, but instead of that, they are potentially harming them.

 Why Do People Want to Use Weighted Blankets for Babies?

 Many experts recommend weighted blankets as comfort or therapeutic tool for adults and some children, so many people assume this advice extends to babies, too.

 The use of weighted blankets for adults is recommended by sleep experts in particular, as they produce pressure on people’s bodies, making them calmer and reducing anxiety.
 It also helps in the treatment of some autism spectrum disorders.